Top 10 best La Liga players of all-time: Can Mbappe join the list in 2026?

-The English Premier League might be widely regarded as the best league in the world, but it's all about Spain when it comes to technical talent.
+The English Premier League might be widely regarded as the best league in the world, but it is all about Spain when it comes to technical talent.
+LaLiga has produced some of the most impressive players in world football, from Lamine Yamal and Nico Williams in recent times to legends of the beautiful game like David Villa and Raul Gonzalez.

 🇦🇷 Lionel Messi